 2] Disable Hardware Acceleration

 Your browser sometimes uses this functionality to perform a specific job or execute a command.
 However, this hardware acceleration may create some problems like this one.
 If so, you can disable hardware acceleration and check if it resolves your issue or not.
 This article will let you know how to disable hardware acceleration in Chrome and Firefox.

+According to the reports, the IDM extension was found responsible for this issue.
 IDM of Internet Download Manager is one of the most popular download managers out there.
 If you have installed the desktop software, you might have also downloaded the browser extension called IDM Integration Module.
-Although it helps you integrate your browser downloads with the desktop software, it may create problems as well.
+Although it helps you integrate your browser downloads with the desktop software, it may also create problems.